-5.7 AFFORDABLE HOUSING PROVISION
+AFFORDABLE HOUSING PROVISION

-- 5.7.1 Another important consideration is the percentage of affordable housing that should be provided in housing developments. - 5.7.2 In many protected landscapes: - market-led housing developments are required to provide 50% affordable housing; - for Rural Exception Sites, there is an expectation that such sites will deliver 100% affordable housing (or, at least, a minimum of 75% affordable housing where 100% is not viable); - provision of affordable housing is sought for residential developments of 5 units or fewer.27 - 5.7.3 Appendix 2 provides examples of what we would consider to be 'best practice' case studies.
-In some protected landscapes, such as the Arnside & Silverdale AONB, 50% affordable housing is required for developments of two or more dwellings.28 - 5.7.4 The Cotswolds Conservation Board supports these measures for a number of reasons.
-For example, having a high percentage of affordable housing will reduce the total number of houses that need to be built to meet locally identified affordable housing need.29 This, in turn, would help to ensure that the scale and extent of development in AONBs is limited, as required in paragraph 172 of the NPPF.
-The higher price tag associated with housing in protected landscapes is another factor in justifying a high / higher percentage of affordable housing in these areas. - 5.7.5 It is also worth noting that the Landscapes Review Final Report recommends that 'local planning authorities in AONBs should also make use of the provision that allows them to demand on-site affordable housing contributions on all sites, including developments of five homes or fewer'.30 - 5.7.6 We acknowledge that the viability of such options would need to be tested in viability assessments.
+Another important consideration is the percentage of affordable housing that should be provided in housing developments.

+In many protected landscapes:

+- market-led housing developments are required to provide 50% affordable housing; - for Rural Exception Sites, there is an expectation that such sites will deliver 100% affordable housing (or, at least, a minimum of 75% affordable housing where 100% is not viable) - provision of affordable housing is sought for residential developments of 5 units or fewer.27 that need to be built to meet locally identified affordable housing need.29 This, in turn, would help to ensure that the scale and extent of development in AONBs is limited, as required in paragraph 172 of the NPPF.
+The higher price tag associated with housing in protected landscapes is another factor in justifying a high / higher level of affordable housing in these areas.